amelinium23/food-ordering-and-delivering-service/README.md

 # food-ordering-and-delivering-service
-Application for managing ordering and delivering food from restaurants build with React and Django
+Application for managing ordering and delivering food from restaurants built with React and Django